capnajax/CallbackHell/README.md

 When there is a long chain of callbacks, it is difficult to trace the sequence of operations, see the entire outer functions, and find the scope of variables.
-This shows how to unwind a deeply nested function into an async series
+This shows how to unwind a deeply nested function into an async series.

+### [Lesson 0x05](0x05.js): Another way: using promises

+There are many other ways to handle callback hell as well.
+Here is another example using Bluebird Promises.
+You'll see how differently Bluebird organizes its promises.